 It’s worth mentioning that many riders also use jet ski shoes.

 Without going into too much detail, the main benefit of jet ski shoes is protection.
 Not only will your feet stay warm, but they’ll be protected against any sharp objects in the water too.
 Wearing jet ski shoes will give you more grip, and prevent you from slipping and jamming your toes.

-A full review of jet ski shoes can be found in a separate post here.
+A full guide to jet ski shoes can be found in a separate post here.

 It may take some trial and error before finding the best jet ski wetsuit or the best jet ski drysuit for your needs.
 It’s good to have several options when it comes to clothing that will keep you warm on the water.

 Many people find john and jacket combo suits work best for them.
 John and jacket suits are simply a combination of a wetsuit and a tour jacket.
 When worn together, they keep riders warm on the really cold days.
 The john (the actual suit) can also be worn by itself if it isn’t cold enough for the jacket as well.